awsdocs/aws-iot-docs/developerguide/iot-embedded-c-sdk.md

 ## Install the AWS IoT Device SDK for Embedded C<a name="install-embedded-c-sdk"></a>

-The AWS IoT Device SDK for Embedded C is generally targeted at resource constrained devices that require an optimized C language runtime\.
-You can use the SDK on any operating system and host it on any processor type \(for example, MCUs and MPUs\)\.
-If you have more memory and processing resources available, we recommend that you use one of the higher order AWS IoT Device and Mobile SDKs \(for example, C\+\+, Java, JavaScript, and Python\)\.
+The AWS IoT Device SDK for Embedded C is generally targeted at resource constrained devices that require an optimized C language runtime, but can be used on any operating system and hosted on any processor type \(for example, MCUs and MPUs\)\.
+If you have more memory and processing resources available, you're encouraged to use one of the higher order AWS IoT Device and Mobile SDKs \(for example, C\+\+, Java, JavaScript, and Python\)\.
 In general, the AWS IoT Device SDK for Embedded C is intended for systems that use MCUs or low\-end MPUs that run embedded operating systems\.
 For programming examples in the documentation, we use Raspberry Pi running embedded Linux\.

 **Example**